Royal Scottish National Orchestra

 The Royal Scottish National Orchestra (RSNO) (Orcastra Nàiseanta Rìoghail na h-Alba) is a Scottish orchestra, based in Glasgow.
 It is one of the five national performing arts companies of Scotland.
-Throughout its history, the Orchestra has played an essential part in Scotland’s musical life, including performing at the opening ceremony of the Scottish Parliament building in 2004.
+Throughout its history, the Orchestra has played an important part in Scotland’s musical life, including performing at the opening ceremony of the Scottish Parliament building in 2004.

 Its music centre and rehearsal studios are directly connected to the Glasgow Royal Concert Hall.
 The RSNO performs throughout Scotland, at such venues as Glasgow Royal Concert Hall, Usher Hall, Caird Hall, Aberdeen Music Hall, Perth Concert Hall and Eden Court Theatre.
 Thomas Søndergård is the orchestra's current music director, since 2018.

 History

 The precursor ensemble to the RSNO was established in 1843 to accompany the Glasgow Choral Union (today known as the RSNO Chorus).
-In 1891, the orchestra was recognised formally as the Scottish Orchestra, with George Henschel as the ensemble's first principal conductor under that name.
-In 1950, the orchestra took the name of the Scottish National Orchestra.
-The orchestra received royal patronage in 1977, one of only three British orchestras to do so (after the Royal Philharmonic and Royal Liverpool Philharmonic).
-It continued to use the name 'Scottish National Orchestra' until 1991, when it changed to its present name (although during 1992 it briefly changed to the title Royal Scottish Orchestra before reverting to its current name).
+In 1891, the orchestra was recognised formally as the 'Scottish Orchestra', with George Henschel as the ensemble's first principal conductor under that name.
+In 1950, the orchestra took the name of the 'Scottish National Orchestra'.
+The orchestra received royal patronage in 1977, one of only three British orchestras to do so, after the Royal Philharmonic and the Royal Liverpool Philharmonic.
+The orchestra continued to use the name 'Scottish National Orchestra' until 1991, when it changed to its present name (although during 1992, it briefly changed to the title 'Royal Scottish Orchestra' before taking its current name).